 We arrived at the border around 2:30 in the afternoon and we were stopped at a preliminary check point in the brief no-man’s-land between Honduras and El Salvador.
 There we were asked to hand over our passports.
 Routine.
 Then things got weird.

 The border agents began examining every entry and exit stamp from Guatemala and Honduras and grilling us about when we entered and exited each country.
 We’d spent much of the previous seven months traveling through Guatemala and Honduras, entering Guatemala on three separate occasions, so remembering exact dates was difficult.
 Eventually, the frowning agents took our passports into a building and told us to wait in the truck.

-Meanwhile our border sidekick, a wee Scottsman named Tom (a 6’4″ rugby player, photographer and head honcho of a very cool web mag called Student at Large), sailed through the formalities with no worries and was waiting for us on the El Salvador side.
+Meanwhile our border sidekick, a wee Scottsman named Tom (a 6’4″ rugby player, traveler, and photographer), sailed through the formalities and was waiting for us on the El Salvador side.

 And waiting.
 And waiting.

 After about 20 minutes a border agent emerged brandishing our passports and telling us to drive forward and park, which we did.
 Then we were ushered into an office.
 It’s never good if you end up in an office at a border crossing but that’s where we were.
 Things quickly got worse when the border boss, a man named Christian Navarro, sat down across the desk from us.
 With a self-satisfied smile on his face he informed us that we had a problem.
 We silently re-named him Señor Smug.

 Yes, we have a problem

 Employing the Central America-4 Border Regulations (CA-4) the agents had counted days starting from when we most recently entered the CA-4 region during our crossing from Belize into Guatemala in early March which they considered to be the date we first entered the CA-4 region as a whole.
 According to their math, we’d overstayed our CA-4 allotted time by many months.